worthingtonjg/FacialRecognition/README.md

 *Please note, this was written to demonstrate how to use Azure Cognitive services.
 I am not following very many (if any) good coding practices, catching very few errors, just barfing everything in the code behind, etc.*

-*If this was a production application you code would likely be more complex and involved.*
+*If this was a production application your code would likely be more complex and involved.*

 ## How to Run the Code